Nik Dodani: Acting

-In February 2020, he joined the cast of Hannah Marks' feature film Mark, Mary & Some Other People.
-In August 2020, he joined the cast of Stephen Chbosky's film adaptation of Broadway musical Dear Evan Hansen as Jared, who was re-conceived as "Jared Kalwani" to celebrate Dodani's casting.
+In film, Dodani has appeared in Netflix's Alex Strangelove, Joshua Leonard's independent film Dark Was the Night opposite Marisa Tomei and Charlie Plummer, the Sony Pictures thriller Escape Room, Hannah Marks' feature film Mark, Mary & Some Other People, and Stephen Chbosky's film adaptation of Broadway musical Dear Evan Hansen as Jared, who was re-conceived as "Jared Kalwani" to celebrate Dodani's casting.
+In July 2024, he appeared in Lee Isaac Chung's Twisters, a follow up to the 1996 film Twister.

 In March 2022, it was announced he would lead the New Line Cinema comedy The Parenting, opposite Brandon Flynn, Lisa Kudrow and Brian Cox.
+The film will be released on Max on March 13, 2025.

+Dodani has voiced characters on numerous animated programs, including Nickelodeon's Big Nate, Disney's The Owl House and Hailey's On It!, and Disney Junior's Mira, Royal Detective.
+Dodani also voiced a character in the 2022 Disney animated film Strange World.

+He made his Broadway debut as Ogie in Waitress from October 19 to November 27, 2021.

 Stand-up comedy

-Dodani made his late-night stand-up comedy debut on The Late Show with Stephen Colbert on September 28, 2018.
+Dodani began performing stand-up comedy in 2015 and made his late-night stand-up comedy debut on The Late Show with Stephen Colbert on September 28, 2018.

 Writing and producing

-In October 2018, it was announced that Dodani will write the screenplay for the film adaptation of Rakesh Satyal's novel Blue Boy.
+In October 2018, it was announced that Dodani would write the screenplay for the film adaptation of Rakesh Satyal's novel Blue Boy.
 In March 2022, Dodani launched his own production banner, Cosmic Pomegranate, with creative partner Joey Long.

+In 2023, Dodani served as a co-producer of Life of Pi on Broadway, a play written by Lolita Chakrabarti as an adaptation of the novel by Yann Martel.
+Dodani served as an architect of The Power of Pi Project, "a first-of-its-kind effort from a Broadway production to connect with the AAPI community in New York and beyond."